InspiryThemes/realhomes-docs/docs/realhomes-cloud-studio.md

 - **Elementor Page Builder:** Version 3.0.0 or higher
 - **RealHomes Theme:** Must be installed and activated

-> [!NOTE]
+!!! info "Important"

-> If your environment does not meet these requirements, you will see a notice in your WordPress dashboard, and the Cloud Studio features will be disabled until the requirements are met.
+    If your environment does not meet these requirements, you will see a notice in your WordPress dashboard, and the Cloud Studio features will be disabled until the requirements are met.

 ---